 As you can tell, I like to travel (usually with Sharon).
 However for all of my advance planning and packing lists, there is one thing that I forget to bring almost every time.
-I’m not talking about a razor (like I forgot to bring on this last trip to Chicago) but something you always need at one point or another during a trip.
+I’m not talking about a razor (like on our trip to Chicago not long ago) but something you always need at one point or another during a trip.

 I am, of course, talking about dollar bills, singles, ones, or as my dad calls it “smooch money.”
 You know, tip money for the bellman, taxi (or Uber/Lyft) driver, housekeeping or any other place you wish you had a few bucks with you to leave as thanks for good service.